Repayment of Rebate Provisions: Introduction

 Following the guidance given in this section:

-The National Advice Service (NAS) provides information on making anapplication for a Licence to use rebated fuel on the public road to enquiries.
+The Excise Helpline provides information on making an application for a Licence to use rebated fuel on the public road to enquiries.

-The Mineral Oils Reliefs Centre (MORC) in Newcastle is responsible forreceiving and then processing applications for Licences to use rebated oils on the road,on payment of the rebate for both Large Businesses and SME’s.
+BT Ops Glasgow (from mid to late 2018, and prior to that) the Mineral Oils Reliefs Centre (MORC) in Newcastle is/was responsible for receiving and then processing applications for Licences to use rebated oils on the road,on payment of the rebate for both Large Businesses and SME’s.

 Applications are to be made in writing in accordance with Public Notice 75.

-On receipt, applications are forwarded by MORC via the Regional Risk Teams to Oils Assurance Officers in Individuals and Small Business Compliance (ISBC) or for large businesses sent direct to the Large Business (LB) Oil and Gas Sector team responsible.
+On receipt, applications are forwarded by MORC (BT Ops Glasgow from mid-to late 2018) via the Regional Risk Teams to Oils Assurance Officers in Individuals and Small Business Compliance (ISBC) or for large businesses sent direct to the Large Business (LB) Oil and Gas Sector team responsible.

-LB or ISBC Oils Assurance Officers examine the application, consider whether a pre-authorisation visit is necessary, carry out the visit, and then decide whether a Licence should be granted or refused, and then make a recommendation to this effect to MORC.
+LB or ISBC Oils Assurance Officers examine the application, consider whether a pre-authorisation visit is necessary, carry out the visit, and then decide whether a Licence should be granted or refused, and then make a recommendation to this effect to MORC (or BT Ops Glasgow, once the work has been transferred).

-MORC issue the Licence or send the applicant a refusal depending upon the recommendation made, notifying the Accounting Centre when the licence is issued.
+MORC / BT Ops Glasgow issue the Licence or send the applicant a refusal depending upon the recommendation made, notifying the Accounting Centre when the licence is issued.

 On receipt of a notification that a licence has been issued, the Cumbernauld Accounting Team (CAT) notes their records, and then issues a set of HO72 and73 Return Forms to the applicant.